Frequently Asked Questions

 Everything has a limit and horses are no exception.
 They are very powerful animals but also quite sensitive and can be easily injured.
 The standard rule to follow is horses can comfortably carry 20% of their body weight.
 The trails to the beach are uneven and rocky in some areas and we like to ensure that they can safely and comfortably get you there.
 Our current weight limit is 220lbs.

-"What is my rider ability?"
+"What is my horseback riding ability?"

 A BEGINNER rider means that you have ridden a horse less than 10 times in a lesson setting.
 You may be familiar with some horse riding aids but have limited experience.